la2050/archive/_projects/2016/pools-of-hope-provides-an-after-school-swim-achieve-homework-assistance-lab-for-at-risk-youth.md

   are lifeguards, instructors, and tutors.
 Swim & Achieve will also provide a great opportunity for year-round, part-time, paid employment--particularly for college and university students who can gain experience working with children.
-project_image_2: 7134629065741-team91.jpg
-empty_column_1: ''
 organization_name: California Aquatic Therapy & Wellness Center (DBA Pools of Hope)
 organization_website: www.caaquatictherapy.com
-organization_name_2: California Aquatic Therapy & Wellness Center (DBA Pools of Hope)
-organization_activity: >-
-  Pools of Hope is a warm-water facility promoting whole life wellness in our community through aquatic programs for low-income individuals of varying abilities and of all ages.
-ein: ''

 ---